CCBatIIT/Bridgeport/README.md

 - **"working_dir"**: specifies where all output and intermediate directories will be created.

 #### "ligand"
+Ligands can be generated using an experimental structure.
+If the ligand is a small molecule, select the resname in the input.pdb with "lig_resname".
+If the ligand is a peptide, select the chainid in the input.pdb with "peptide_chainid".

+Bridgeprot is also capable of generating ligand analogues based on a known ligand-protein complex.
+This workflow consists of forcing the maximum common substructure (MCS) between the analogue and the known structure to have matching torsions and the MCS of the analogue is aligned to that of the known ligand.
+Then, then a specified number of conformations of functional groups unique to the analogue are generated that maintain a certain RMSD threshold of the MCS and any other specified atoms that are matching in the known ligand and analogue.
+Then, each conformation is prepared in complex with the receptor and minimized to avoid steric clashes between the receptor and analogue.
+The lowest potential energy conformation, after minimization, becomes the final conformation of the analogue.

+If you want to generate an analogue of a known structure: Make sure lig_resname and peptide_chain are set to false.
+Provide the SMILES string for you analogue with the "analogue_smiles" key.
+Provide the name of your analogue with "analogue_name".
+Provide a path to the known structure with "known_structure" that contains the experimental ligand to align analogue to with a "known_resname" or "known_chainid".

 - **"lig_resname"**: specifies the ligand resname in the input .pdb file.
 If the ligand is a peptide choose "false".
 Ligand resnames that start with and number are not easily recognized by MDAnalysis (which is used for parsing), so we recommend changing the ligand resname in that case.
 - **"peptide_chain"**: If ligand is a peptide, specify the letter code that denotes the ligand, if not choose "false".